 MDST 8966: Thesis Research and MDST 8999: Thesis Writing are offered in the fall and spring semesters, respectively.
 Students are expected to take these cohort-based courses during their final year of the MA, as they are working on their thesis.
 These courses provide essential tools and support for conceiving, completing, and reporting on an original research project.

 Courses in Other Departments

 While MA students must complete 30 credits in the degree (with the MDST mnemonic), they may also want to supplement their study with courses from across the University.
 Courses in relevant languages or methods are encouraged, as is the pursuit of a graduate certificate alongside the degree.
 Students may be particularly interested in available certificates in Africana Studies, American Studies, Digital Humanities, Digital Humanities, Environmental Humanities, and Gender & Sexuality Studies.

-If you see a course in another department that you would like to fulfill a major requirement, you can have it evaluated by submitting the course syllabus and this form to the Director of Graduate Studies at [email protected].
+If you see a course in another department that you would like to fulfill a major requirement, you can have it evaluated by submitting the course syllabus and a completed REQUEST TO HAVE A COURSE OUTSIDE OF MEDIA STUDIES COUNT AS AN ELECTIVE form to the Director of Graduate Studies at firstname.lastname@example.org.